STEllAR-GROUP/octotiger/paper.md

 ### The C++ standard library for parallism and concurrency

+Next to the astrophysic aspect, Octo-Tiger explores the usage of asynchronous many-task systems (AMT) as an alternative to the commom MPI+X approach.
+Here, the C++ standard library for Concurrency and Parallism (HPX) [@Kaiser2020] is used.
+A comperative review of HPX with  various other AMTs is available in [].
+Some notable AMT solutions with a focus on distributed computing are: Uintah [@germain2000uintah], Chapel [@chamberlain2007parallel], Charm++ [@kale1993charm], Kokkos [@edwards2014kokkos], Legion [@bauer2012legion], and PaRSEC [@bosilca2013parsec].
+Note that we refer only distributed memory solutions, since we intend to run large scale runs to solve Octo-Tiger's multi physics on a fine resolution.

-[@Kaiser2020] [@daiss2019piz]
+[@daiss2019piz]

 HPX is integrated with APEX, an auto-tuning performance library for asynchronous tasking systems.
 APEX has integrated support for CUDA and Kokkos and is currently adding support for Kokkos auto-tuning, planned for the next Kokkos release.
-We have successfully used HPX counters and APEX to measure the Octo-Tiger simulation on leading HPC systems[0] with very low overheads.
+We have successfully used HPX counters and APEX to measure the Octo-Tiger simulation on leading HPC systems [@diehl2021performance] with very low overheads.

 ### Kokkos and CUDA integration